14-2022 – Akira Satake – Finding the Beauty in Imperfection

 |Deposit for booking:

 Tuition of 6 – 8 hours per day

 All materials and firings

-Lodging in double room; single room on request, add 440 euros
+Lodging in double room; single room on request, add 230 euros per week

 Welcome dinner and welcome breakfast, final dinner